Guidestar-Free Adaptive Optics with Asymmetric Apertures: Imaging Through Obscurants

 \subsection{Closed-Loop Adaptive Optics}

-Now imagine that, either due to errors in the wavefront estimate or changes in the optical aberration over time, one projects an SLM pattern $\phi_{SLM}\neq-\phi_o$ on the SLM.
+Now imagine that, either due to errors in the wavefront estimate or changes in the optical aberration over time, the system projects an SLM pattern $\phi_{SLM}\neq-\phi_o$ on the SLM.
 In this context, an AO system would capture only partially corrected measurements

 where $\phi$ is the residual, partially-compensated wavefront error in the system.